-The following walks are recognized: Free walk on a long rein, Working Walk, Walk Stretching the Frame, Lengthened Walk, and Free Walk.
+The following walks are recognized: Working Walk, Walk Stretching the Frame, Lengthened Walk, and Free Walk.

-- 503.1 Free Walk: The free walk is a pace of relaxation in which the horse is allowed the freedom to lower and stretch out his head and neck to the utmost.
-The reins must be long enough to allow for this stretch, however, they should not be loose enough to loop.
-It is desirable that the hind feet touch the ground clearly in front of the foot prints of the fore feet (overtracking).
-Working Walk: A regular and unconstrained walk.
+- 503.1 Working Walk: A regular and unconstrained walk.
 The horse should walk energetically but calmly with even and determined steps with distinct, marked, four equally spaced beats.
 The driver should maintain a light and steady contact with the horse's mouth.
-It is desirable to have the horse's hind hooves touch the ground in front of the prints of the front hooves. - 503.2 Walk Stretching the Frame (Free Walk in ADS Training Level Tests): A relaxed walk in which the horse is allowed the freedom to lower and stretch out his head and neck to the utmost.
+It is desirable to have the horse's hind hooves touch the ground in front of the prints of the front hooves. - 503.2 Walk Stretching the Frame (in ADS Training Level Tests): A relaxed walk in which the horse is allowed the freedom to lower and stretch out his head and neck to the utmost.
 The reins must be long enough to allow for this stretch, however, they should not be loose enough to loop.
 It is desirable to have the hind hooves touch the ground in front of the prints of the front hooves. - 503.3 Lengthened Walk: This a more determined and ground-covering walk than the working walk.
-The main difference between the free walk and the lengthened walk is that the driver now actively asks the horse to produce more push from behind and thus lengthen his stride.
+The main difference between the walk stretching the frame and the lengthened walk is that the driver now actively asks the horse to produce more push from behind and thus lengthen his stride.
 The horse must flex his poll somewhat and is expected to work into the bit on a soft contact.
-The horse should not stretch as long and as low as in the free walk, but has to show a definite lengthening and lowering of the frame compared to the working walk.
 Some overtrack is expected. - 503.4 Free Walk (FEI and Advanced Level): Same definition as for Working Walk, but in addition, gaining ground as much as possible, clearly lengthening the frame and stretching the neck forwards and downwards into soft contact.
 The horse's hind hooves should touch the ground in front of the prints of the front hooves.